seanRong/CMS_fusion/README.md

 # CMS_fusion

-this might be an older working version
+this might be an older working version. compare it against the one in the pansophy repo